Measurements with Computed Tomography

 • Measurement uncertainty: 1 µm

-CT system at the IOF: exterior view (left) and interior view (right)
+CT system at the Fraunhofer IOF: exterior view (left) and interior view (right)

 © Fraunhofer IOF

-CT system at the IOF: exterior view (left) and interior view (right)
+CT system at the Fraunhofer IOF: exterior view (left) and interior view (right)

 The Fraunhofer Institute for Applied Optics and Precision Engineering IOF develops optical systems for a wide range of applications.
 The spectrum ranges from tiny illumination units to large imaging mirrors for space travel.
 By closely combining optical and precision mechanical methods, complex and high-performance optomechanical elements can be designed.
 However, metric testing of complex components and systems is often problematic.
 X-ray computed tomography (CT) opens up possible solutions here.

-Metric analysis of a Fresnel freeform lens made of PMMA using CT and color 3D comparison of the surface against the CAD model
+Metric analysis of a Fresnel freeform lens made of PMMA using CT and 3D comparison in false color of the surface against the CAD model

 © Fraunhofer IOF

-Metric analysis of a Fresnel freeform lens made of PMMA using CT and color 3D comparison of the surface against the CAD model
+Metric analysis of a Fresnel freeform lens made of PMMA using CT and 3D comparison in false color of the surface against the CAD model

 Target-actual comparison of a 3D-printed scan mirror with topology-optimized “beetle structure”